 As Broadway and Off Broadway take breathers before the fall, August means just one thing for New York theater: Fringe Festival NYC.
 More than 75,000 people swarm annually through this hive of theater and dance, making the Fringe Festival NYC theatergoers’ prime thing to do in summer.
 This year’s 20th edition includes 200 offerings by various theater and dance companies, each of which gets just five or six chances to show its stuff.
 Many of the city’s best Off-Off Broadway venues participate.

 Of course, quantity doesn’t always equal quality—and that’s where we come in.
-The wild variety of Fringe offerings includes musicals, experimental pieces, classical revivals and ramshackle new works.
-Some may go on to glory (like Fringe Festival alumni Urinetown and Silence!
-The Musical), while others will fade into well-deserved obscurity.
-As always, we’ll be sending a battery of reviewers out into the field to report on dozens of shows, so check this page regularly for new reviews.
+The wide variety of Fringe offerings includes musicals, experimental pieces, classical revivals and ramshackle new works.
+Some may go on to glory (Fringe Festival alumnus Urinetown become one of the best Broadway musicals), while others will fade into well-deserved obscurity.
+We pick and choose what we review, so check this page once the festival gets underway.

 What is the Fringe Festival NYC?

-The New York International Fringe Festival is a sprawling annual showcase for theater and dance, staged in multiple venues in downtown Manhattan.
+The Fringe Festival is a sprawling annual showcase for theater and dance, staged in multiple venues in downtown Manhattan.
 It was founded in 1997.

 When is the Fringe Festival NYC?